Atul-Adhikari/Simple-Calculator/README.md

 # Simple-Calculator

-A simple calculator using html, css and javascript.
+This is a simple calculator made using html, css and javascript.
+It can perform basic mathematical operations like addition, subtraction, multiplication, and division.